coopdigital/coop-frontend/README.md

 The Slack github integration will let everyone on the #frontend and #designsystem channels know that there has been an update.

 ## Storybook react UI library
-Storybook allows us to create and update react components within the `./packages` directory, using the existing css and utility packages.
+Storybook allows you to create and update react components within the `./packages` directory, using existing css and utility packages.

-In storybook there are addons allowing you to view your component stories as raw html, have basic accessibility checks, link to the relevant designs within Figma, and more.

-Storybook components are broken into the following groups:
-- Foundations,
-- Elements,
-- Components
-- (tbc) Patterns.
 ### **How to install, run and deploy the Co-op react storybook**
 To run storybook locally, run the following commands:
 - `npm ci`